dan-singer/hyper-hacker/README.md

 - GET
     - If the user is logged in, returns the tutorial page pre-filled with user data using Handlebars.
     - If the user is logged out, redirects to the login page
+- POST
+    - If the user is logged in, marks the tutorial off as being completed and returns a 200 status code.
+    - Otherwise, redirects to the login page

 **/level**
 - GET